 Distinguished Professor of Psychology, Anthropology, and Pediatrics

-Professor Pollak is the Director of the Waisman Center’s Clinical Translational Core, and holds the College of Letters and Science Distinguished Professorship at the University of Wisconsin-Madison.
-He also holds appointments in the UW Department of Pediatrics, Biological Anthropology, Neuroscience and Public Affairs.
-Pollak received dual PhDs in Child Clinical Psychology and Brain & Cognitive Sciences from the University of Rochester, earned a masters degree in child development from Harvard University, and studied philosophy of mind at Oxford University.
+Seth Pollak holds the College of Letters and Science Distinguished Professorship at the University of Wisconsin-Madison.
+He also holds appointments in the UW Departments of Pediatrics, Biological Anthropology, Neuroscience and Public Affairs.
+Pollak received dual PhDs in child clinical psychology and brain & cognitive sciences from the University of Rochester, earned a master’s degree in child development from Harvard University, and studied philosophy of mind at Oxford University.
 A Waisman Center IDDRC investigator since 1997, his research examines environmental risk factors on children’s brain and behavioral development, with particular focus on emotions and children’s health.
 His research is highly interdisciplinary, incorporating psychophysiological, experimental, hormonal, and epigenetic methods.
-He has published more than 150 articles across variety of sub-disciplines.
+Pollak has published more than 150 articles across a variety of sub-disciplines.
 His research has been funded continuously by the NIH since 2000.
-He is currently the chair of the Clinical and the Developmental graduate programs within the Psychology Department.
-Dr. Pollak has been a Visiting Professor of Neurology and Neurosurgery at the Montreal Neurological Institute and a visiting fellow at the American Academy in Rome.
+He is currently the chair of the clinical and the developmental graduate programs within the Department of Psychology.
+Pollak has been a visiting professor of neurology and neurosurgery at the Montreal Neurological Institute and a visiting fellow at the American Academy in Rome.
 He has been the recipient of a National Institute of Mental Health fellowship in developmental psychopathology, the Boyd-McCandless Award for Distinguished Contributions to Child Development, and the American Psychological Association’s Distinguished Scientific Award for an Early Career Contribution to Psychology.
-He is a Fellow of the American Association for the Advancement of Science and the Association for Psychological Science.
-Dr. Pollak also serves on the Governing Council of the Society for Research in Child Development.
+He is a fellow of the American Association for the Advancement of Science and the Association for Psychological Science.
+Pollak also serves on the governing council of the Society for Research in Child Development.